makerdao/community/governance/votes/Executive vote - November 14, 2024.md

 If this executive proposal passes, the outstanding debt of the RWA-003 vault will be written off by calling `cull()` on the vault's oracle.
 Prior to this `drip` will be called on the Jug to ensure that all accrued interest is accounted for.
 This will reduce the Surplus Buffer to cover the outstanding debt of the vault.

-Please review this [forum post](https://forum.sky.money/t/consolfreight-rwa-003-cf4-drop-default/21745/21) from Steakhouse for a review of the events leading to this action.
+Please review this [forum post](https://forum.sky.money/t/consolfreight-rwa-003-cf4-drop-default/21745/21) from Steakhouse for the particulars of the events leading to this action.

-#### DAO Resolution
+#### DAO Resolution Approval

 If this executive proposal passes, the DAO Resolution with the IPFS hash [QmX4DdVBiDBjLXYT4J4jC1XMdTn2Q7Ao8L66pKB8N3yETA](https://gateway.pinata.cloud/ipfs/QmX4DdVBiDBjLXYT4J4jC1XMdTn2Q7Ao8L66pKB8N3yETA) will be approved.